MISSION & VALUES

 Changes that have occurred over the past 70 years include:

 The addition of our current Education Building is completed.

 Congregation votes to join the United Church of Christ.

 The centennial of our church’s founding is celebrated.

 Our Diamond Anniversary is celebrated with a major restoration and renovation effort that brought us up to date on many deferred maintenance items and restored some of Mr. Elmslie’s original detailing.
 With the near completion of these projects, we have qualified for inclusion on the National Registry of Historic Places.

 We are housed on a beautiful site north of Chestnut Street, between Central and Woodland Avenues.
 The Sanctuary, built in 1929, offers an inspirational setting for worship.
 Next to the Sanctuary is the three-story Education Building, the center for classes, meetings and activities.

-Our buildings are accessible to all ages and to the physically challenged, with ramps and minimal thresholds.
+Our buildings are accessible to all ages and to persons with disabilities, with ramps and minimal thresholds.
 The Education Building has an elevator to the third floor at its north end.
 The Education Building also houses our preschool and Kids’ Day Out programs.
 Its third floor is home to The Western Springs School of Talent Education.